Certified Coding Specialist: Exam and Licensing Information

 According to the AHIMA, applicants must have a high school diploma or its equivalent to be eligible to sit for the CSS exam.
-Although not required, the AHIMA suggests that applicants should have at least three years of experience coding hospital-based inpatient and outpatient medical records; they should also have completed courses in anatomy, pharmacology and pathophysiology (www. ahima.org).
+Although not required, the AHIMA suggests that applicants should have at least three years of experience coding hospital-based inpatient and outpatient medical records; they should also have completed courses in anatomy, pharmacology, and pathophysiology according to www. ahima.org.
 The 4-hour exam consists of two parts.
-The first part contains a written test of 60 multiple-choice questions--only 50 questions are scored, and the remaining 10 questions are pretest items.
+The first part contains a written test of 60 multiple-choice questions - only 50 questions are scored, and the remaining 10 questions are pretest items.
 Pretest questions are included to assess the item's performance for use in future exams and do not count toward the applicant's overall score.
 The second part of the exam requires applicants to code 13 medical records, a combination of seven outpatient records and six inpatient records.
 CCS exams are scored on a pass-or-fail basis, and the results are mailed to the applicant.

 Certified coding specialists are not required to obtain state licensure to practice, but the American Academy of Professional Coders (AAPC) does offer the Professional Medical Coding Instructor (PMCC) license.
 The licensure program is open to experienced professionals who are looking to teach students coding and prepare them for certification.
-To receive licensure, instructors must be a member of the AAPC, have at least five years' experience as a coder, complete the AAPC's PMCC license workshop and purchase the PMCC license for a specified fee (www.aapc.com).
+To receive licensure, instructors must be a member of the AAPC, have at least five years' experience as a coder, complete the AAPC's PMCC license workshop, and purchase the PMCC license for a specified fee (according to www.aapc.com).

 Salary Potential and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical records and health technicians - a category that includes medical coders - should grow 22% during the 2012-2022 decade, which is much faster than average.
-The median salary for Certified Coding Specialists was $44,579 in 2015, reports PayScale.com.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of working medical records and health technicians - a category that includes medical coders - should grow 15% during the 2014-2024 decade, which is much faster than average.
+The median salary for certified coding specialists was $37,110 in 2015.